seanhaydongriffin/autoit-cdp-udf/README.md

 ## Description

-A modern, high‑performance AutoIt UDF for browser automation using the **Chrome DevTools Protocol (CDP)**.
+A modern, high‑performance, simple-to-use AutoIt UDF for browser automation using the **Chrome DevTools Protocol (CDP)**.
 This library provides a Playwright‑style API for controlling Chromium‑based browsers directly over CDP — **no WebDriver required**.

 The goal of this project is to bring a clean, fluent, reliable automation experience to AutoIt, with first‑class support for: